Frequently Asked Questions

 Will I see the same primary care provider (PCP) every time I use Student Health Services?

-Your primary care provider (PCP) is the person you should see for most routine problems in General Medicine, but there are some conditions or needs that may arise when you will need to see a different clinician.
-For instance, for women's health issues you should contact the Women's Care clinic, and for any counseling needs, you should contact Counseling & Psychiatry.
+Your primary care provider (PCP) is the person you should see for most routine problems in Primary Care, but there are some conditions or needs that may arise when you will need to see a different clinician.
+For instance, for women's health issues you should contact the Women's Health clinic, and for any counseling needs, you should contact Counseling & Psychiatry.

 Can I change the primary care provider (PCP) I'm assigned to?

 Yes, there is a simple way to change primary care providers (PCP), which may be the right thing to do for several reasons.
 A good person to talk to about changing providers is the clinic nurse, who can help you.
-You may contact the staff at the front desk in the Thomson Student Health Center or by calling 803-777-3175 option six to request a change.
+You may contact the staff at the front desk in the Center of Health and Well-Being or by calling 803-777-3175 option six to request a change.

 How do I find out which provider is my PCP?

 Log in to MyHealthSpace.
 Click on “Profile.”
 Your current primary care clinician, which is your PCP, will be listed.
-You may also find out by calling 803-777-3175 option six or by visiting the front desk in the Thomson Student Health Center.
+You may also find out by calling 803-777-3175 option six or by visiting the front desk in the Center of Health and Well-Being.

 I don't remember whom I am supposed to see.
 What do I do?